juanburgos/100-days-of-code/log.md

 Got deeper into Functions in JavaScript.
 Parameters, Arguments, Outputs & Return Values = 👨🏻‍💻 Cheese & crackers!!! 🤯 Tomorrow, will start building a simple BMI Calculator.

+### Day14  #100DaysOfCode

+Decided to practice more on JavaScript Functions before I build the BMI Calculator.
+I finally understood better how to call multiple functions inside a function. 👨🏻‍💻🙌🏻 #BeerTime #CodeNewbie

 ### Day  #100DaysOfCode